SapphireLab/Sapphire-TTS-Collection/Surveys/2024.10.01_Recent_Advances_in_Speech_Language_Models__A_Survey/Sec.04.Recipes.md

 Therefore, the key focus is on creating effective instruction-following datasets.

 Several approaches have been proposed to construct instruction-following datasets for SpeechLMs.
-[SpeechGPT (2023)](../../Models/Speech_LLM/2023.05.18_SpeechGPT.md) and SpeechGPT-Gen \cite{speechgpt-gen} propose a two-stage instruction-tuning, including cross-modal instruction fine-tuning and chain-of-modality instruction fine-tuning.
+[SpeechGPT (2023)](../../Models/Speech_LLM/2023.05.18_SpeechGPT.md) and [SpeechGPT-Gen (2024)](../../Models/Speech_LLM/2024.01.24_SpeechGPT-Gen.md) propose a two-stage instruction-tuning, including cross-modal instruction fine-tuning and chain-of-modality instruction fine-tuning.
 In the first stage, instruction data are generated based on ASR datasets by appending the instruction to paired ASR data, asking the model to convert speech into text.
 Similarly, paired data is also used to create instruction data for performing TTS.
 In the second stage, they construct a speech-in-speech-out dataset by transforming a text-based instruction-following dataset using TTS.